RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

 ```

 mkGen is passed a function that is turned into a wire.
 The parameters for this function are the time delta (dt) and the input (i,new) of the wire.
 We use the do notation because we are in the inner Monad "m" (of which we know nothing but that it is a monad).
-After we stepped all wires ("stepWire" steps a wire ,see [netwire tutorial][netwireTutorial]) we filter those that produced (by returning a right value) and rerun there outputs as list.
+After we stepped all wires ("stepWire" steps a wire ,see [netwire tutorial][netwireTutorial]) we filter those that produced (by returning a right value) and return there outputs as list.
 The new wire is again a dynamics set with the ramaing wires and the newly created ones using the creator function.

 ## dynamicSetMap

-To use dynamic set in the breakout game, we assign each wire in the set a unique key (Int) and change the input to a Map that maps from the key to the input values of the inuvidual wires.
+To use dynamic set in the breakout game, we assign each wire in the set a unique key (Int) and change the input to a Map that maps from the key to the input values of the individual wires.
 Since a map lookup may fail, the input of the wires will be Maybes.

 To archive this we define a wire that takes a list as inputs and pairs it with a given (infinite) list (which will be our keys):